D4DJ: UniChØrd

 A pop-house DJ unit formed by Michiru Kaibara at the request of Lumina Ichihoshi.
 Their cosmic aesthetic is relatively close to Photon Maiden's, however, with a lighter and more cheerful style.
-Although queer or vaguely queer characters have been in the franchise before, this is the first unit to not only include openly sapphic members, but who also in a openly lesbian relationships.
+Although queer or vaguely queer characters have been in the franchise before, this is the first unit to include members who are in an openly lesbian relationship.